carolynvs/drakespec/drake-dsl.md

 __Required:__ N<br/>

 Job producers MAY populate the top-level `jobs` field with a map of `Job` objects keyed by name.
-A `Drakefile.yaml` object with no values in the `jobs` field is currently considered valid by this specification, but is, by definition, a trivial `Drakefile.yaml` that could serve no practical purpose.
+Configuration with no values in the top-level `jobs` field is considered valid by this specification, but is, by definition, a trivial configuration that could serve no practical purpose.

 Jobs are such a critical concept within the DrakeSpec that `Job` objects are discussed in-depth in their own [section](jobs.md).